 3 Main Use of Android Emulators

 Android Emulators are majorly being used by gamers who want to play on PC.
-This way they get to play their favourite games using keyboard and mouse.
+This way, they get to play their favorite games using a keyboard and mouse.
 They do not have to worry about the exhausting battery.
 The best part is, most of them are available free of cost.

 2. App Testing

 Android Emulators are second commonly being used by App developers for testing purposes.
 While testing an app, it needs to be tested on various devices to check the compatibility and behavior (of the app).
 Android Studio is the popular emulator that works best in testing applications.

 Android Emulators are also used for productivity.
 Though this is not used as commonly, but works well as a backup option.
 Basically, any gaming emulator works as a productivity emulator.
 If you are not technically sound, you can try ARChon and Bliss.

 1. Android Studio’s Emulator